KeithKrenek/aurum-agent-mini-demo/assistant_instructions.md

    - Draw from insights across all three phase reports
    - Maintain personalization by referencing specific user responses
    - Include actionable next steps based on the user's unique situation
-   - Naturally transition into course benefits that align with identified opportunities
+   - Frame results within the portfolio demonstration context
    - MUST include the Brand Breakthrough section and Prioritization Matrix
-5. Only after both reports are generated, proceed to open discussion about implementation and course benefits.
+5. Only after both reports are generated, conclude with portfolio demonstration summary.

 ## CRITICAL REQUIREMENTS FOR FINAL TRANSFORMATION SUMMARY
-Before generating the Final Transformation Summary, you MUST verify it contains ALL of these required sections:
+Before generating the Final Transformation Summary, you MUST verify it contains ALL of these required sections WITH EXACT NAMES:
 1. Brand Breakthrough
 2. Your Brand at a Glance
 3. Key Observations and Insights
-4. Personalized Growth Roadmap
+4. **Personalized Growth Roadmap** (NOT "Personalized Growth Formula")
 5. Action Plan: Where to Focus Next
 6. Next Steps for Growth
 7. Prioritization Matrix (with proper table formatting)
-8. The Brand Alchemy Mastery Course
+8. Portfolio Demonstration Summary

 If ANY section is missing, you MUST add it before delivering the report.
 The Prioritization Matrix MUST be formatted as a table with columns for Recommendation, Impact, Effort, and Priority.